If you are struggling to pay your rent then you may be able to receive extra help by applying for a Discretionary Housing Payment (DHP).

 When you apply for a DHP, you will need to provide:

-The easiest way to provide the information is to email the proof to hdc.benefits@harlow.gov.uk.
+The easiest way to provide the information is by using our online contact form.

-In the email, you need to include your:
+In the form, you need to provide your:

 You can also visit the Civic Centre and provide this evidence in person.